uk107/C-programming/Functions_Flow_Control/README.md

 ---

 #### 3. Returning Data from Functions

-**Objective:**
-Understand how to return values from functions and how the return type affects function behavior.

-**Topics:**
-- Return Types
-- Using the return Statement
-- Void Functions

-**Description:**

 **Return Types:**
 Functions can return different data types, including `int`, `float`, `double`, `char`, or even `void` (no return value).